albarema/osteo_ancient/README.md

 # Patterns of bone density in the XXX Folkebibliotekstomten collection

-Compute PRS in ancient samples using records for osteological data
+Compute PRS in ancient samples using records for osteological data and data from the UK Biobank  [Link Text](http://www.nealelab.is/uk-biobank).

 - 05.pre_prs_ind.smk: Common step to both approaches.
 Get the association files in the correct form for the software.
 More details are under each of the sections.